Serving all people by providing personalized health and wellness through exemplary care, education and research.

 Treatment for cancer is either local or systemic.
-Local treatments remove, destroy, or control the cancer cells in one area.
+Local treatments remove, destroy, or control the cancer cells in 1 area.
 Systemic treatments destroy or control cancer cells throughout your entire body.
 In most cases, treatment for leukemia is systemic, because cancer cells are in your bloodstream throughout your body.

-You may have just one type of treatment or a combination.
+You may have just 1 type of treatment or a combination.
 Different types of treatment have different goals.
 Here are some of the types of treatment and their goals for adults who have acute myeloid leukemia (AML):

 This is the main way to treat AML.
 Its goal is to kill the cancer cells, putting your disease into remission and keeping it there.
 Remission is when you have no signs or symptoms of the disease.